 Minhaaj Rehman is Visiting Professor, Podcaster, CEO & Chief Data Scientist at Psyda Solutions, an AI-enabled academic and industrial research agency focused on psychographic profiling and value generation through machine learning and deep learning.
 Data-driven decisions for executives are increasingly becoming a complicated puzzle and without reliable modeling and reality testing, such decisions can become deal-breakers.

 Minhaaj’s research interests include psychometrics, personality psychology, and its applications for education and businesses using machine learning & deep neural networks.
-His research has been read over 21,000 times on ResearchGate.
+His research has been read over 29,000 times on ResearchGate.
 He translated the NEO IPIP 300 test for Big Five Personality into Urdu that is being used in numerous universities and clinical psychology departments around the country.
-The courses he taught at university are open for anyone on Youtube.
 He has trained and mentored thousands of people and hundreds of organizations around the globe through his professional and academic courses and workshops.
 He is a certified trainer for RStudio and MAXQDA among other research software.
-Psyda is also a Microsoft and Adobe Partner in Pakistan.

 In 7th Grade he was introduced to computers which he couldn’t afford and paid 10 cents an hour to go internet cafe to learn about the world beyond his small town.
 Through MIRC he got introduced to people around the globe which opened the door to possibilities and knowledge for him.
 His love for books and reading was first garnered by his mother who was a Professor in Chemistry in his city and arguably the most educated woman in her family.